Category Archives: Sprint Training

 Weight Training 2-3 times a week moves toward a power focus.
 A small volume of strength lifts are maintained.
 One gym session a week is aimed at developing power with exercises such as:

-• stiff legged bounces with a light weight e.g. 20kg
+• stiff-legged bounces with a lightweight e.g. 20kg

 • jump up onto a box with less than 30% of 1RM half squat.

-• stomping step ups with less than 30% of 1RM half squat.
+• Stomping step-ups with less than 30% of 1RM half squat.

 • power cleans

 Plyometrics should progress toward even quicker ground contacts.
 This is done with the performance of alternate leg speed bounding.
-These are done with a 10m running start and the aim is to get as much power into the track as quickly as possible e.g. taking the minimum number of strides to go 30m but also in a minimum time.
+These are done with a 10m running start, and the aim is to get as much power into the track as quickly as possible, e.g. taking the minimum number of strides to go 30m but also in a minimum time.
 The athlete needs to aim to strike the ground well underneath the body.

-Hill training is replaced with small volume speed endurance sessions e.g. 150m rest 8min 150min rest 8min 150m rest 2min 150m.
+Hill training is replaced with small volume speed endurance sessions, e.g. 150m rest 8min 150min rest 8min 150m rest 2min 150m.

-Athletes should continue performing two simple tempo sessions on grass per week & total between 1200m-2200m in each session.
+Athletes should continue performing two simple tempo sessions on grass per week & a total between 1200m-2200m in each session.

 Competition Phase A 3 weeks